Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

 \subsubsection{Continuity bounds for the output Holevo information of a quantum channel and a complementary channel}

-Representations (\ref{MI-CHI-rep+}) and (\ref{ER-rep+}) along with the results of Sections 5.3.1-2 in \cite{QC} and Corollaries \ref{ER-CB}-\ref{ER-CB++} in Section 3 allow us to obtain uniform continuity bounds for the functions $\Phi\mapsto\chi(\Phi(\mu))$ and $\Phi\mapsto\chi(\widehat{\Phi}(\mu))$ valid for any (discrete or continuous) ensemble $\mu$ that depend either on the input dimension of $\Phi$ (if it is finite) or on the energy bound on the mean energy of $\mu$.
-These new continuity bounds essentially refine the corresponding results obtained in \cite{CID}.
+Representations (\ref{MI-CHI-rep+}) and (\ref{ER-rep+}) along with the results of Sections 4.3.1-2 in \cite{QC} and Corollaries \ref{ER-CB}-\ref{ER-CB++} in Section 3 allow us to obtain uniform continuity bounds for the functions $\Phi\mapsto\chi(\Phi(\mu))$ and $\Phi\mapsto\chi(\widehat{\Phi}(\mu))$ valid for any (discrete or continuous) ensemble $\mu$ that depend either on the input dimension of $\Phi$ (if it is finite) or on the energy bound on the mean energy of $\mu$.
+The new continuity bounds for the function $\Phi\mapsto\chi(\Phi(\mu))$ essentially refine the corresponding results obtained in \cite{CID}.